hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 De-noising and De-toning Covariance/Correlation Matrix
 ======================================================

-Two methods for de-noising are implemented in the module:
+Two methods for de-noising are implemented in this module:

 - Constant Residual Eigenvalue Method
 - Targeted Shrinkage